What Service Do You Require?

 Birth of a U.S. Citizen Abroad

-Children who acquire U.S. citizenship by birth abroad to a U.S. citizen receive a Consular Report of Birth Abroad (CRBA), the equivalent of a U.S. birth certificate.
+Children who acquire U.S. citizenship by birth abroad to a U.S. citizen receive a Consular Report of Birth Abroad (CRBA).
 See below for applying for a CRBA.
 Once you have obtained a CRBA, you can apply for a passport for your child and a Social Security number.

 Applying for a Consular Report of Birth Abroad of a U.S. Citizen